Compare Udio with top alternatives in the audio ai category. Find detailed side-by-side comparisons to help you choose the best tool for your needs.

 Yes, Standard ($10/month) and Pro ($30/month) subscribers receive full commercial use rights for generated content.
 Free tier users can only use generated music for personal, non-commercial purposes.
 However, ongoing legal challenges in AI music may affect long-term licensing security.

-Udio uses a monthly credit allocation (1200 for Standard, 3000 for Pro) where each generation consumes credits regardless of output quality.
+Udio uses a monthly credit allocation where each generation consumes credits regardless of output quality.
 Credits reset monthly without rollover, unlike time-based systems where you pay for access duration.
-This provides predictable usage planning but may waste credits on unsatisfactory generations.
+Check Udio's current pricing page for the latest credit amounts per tier, as these may change over time.

 Stem separation is available for Standard and Pro subscribers, allowing isolation of vocals, drums, bass, and melody elements.
 Quality varies by musical complexity and genre, with simpler arrangements producing cleaner separated stems.
 Free tier users cannot access stem separation features.